 Skye’s Dog Training suggests that clients start with a Beginning Pet Manners group class to work towards good manners and behavior or a private training session to address specific behaviors or helpful tasks.
 Some clients choose to take a series of group training classes to work towards good behavior for travel.

-There is no certification or other documentation that Skye’s Dog Training or any other trainer can provide to indicate that an animal is an Emotional Support Animal (ESA) as the only requirement for ESAs is a letter from a mental health professional or physician recommending an ESA for their patient (the dog’s handler).
+There is no certification or other documentation that Skye’s Dog Training or any other trainer can provide to indicate that an animal is an Emotional Support Animal (ESA) as the only requirement for ESAs is a letter from a licensed mental health professional or physician recommending an ESA for their patient (the dog’s handler).
 Any business claiming to register or certify an ESA is not legitimate per federal law.
 Online business that “register” ESAs (or service dogs) are fraudulent as there is no state or federal registration requirement for ESAs.

 Skye’s Dog Training usually recommends clients start out in a Beginning Pet Manners group class (or private training) even if they have done training elsewhere since the methods used may not be the same or the topics may not have been covered in as much detail (or maybe not covered at all in previous training).
 The Beginning class is the most important class since we cover all the basics of how we will teach future skills.
 Something to keep in mind is that we will not cover anything from Beginning class in any other class.
 We may build on some skills, but the discussions of how to teach those skills will not be covered (since most clients will have taken the Beginning class first).